$\gamma$-Cygni supernova remnant in $\gamma$-rays: signatures of trapped and escaped Cosmic Rays: Discussion of the possible origins of the -ray emission

 For the total $\gamma$-Cygni region, the resulting $\gamma$-ray flux can be well described by adding the escaped ions together with the trapped ions contribution, shown as red and orange dashed lines in the left panel of Figure \ref{fig:4}.
 The total energy of escaped and trapped protons above 1 GeV are calculated to be W$_{\rm escapedH} = 6.32\times 10^{48} (\rm M_{\rm escapeH}/479 M_{\odot})^{-1}$ erg and W$_{\rm trappedH} = 8.98\times 10^{49} (\rm M_{\rm hawc}/63 \rm M_{\odot})^{-1}$ erg, respectively.
 As mentioned above, assuming a distance of 1.5 kpc, the source radius is calculated to be r$_{\rm s}$ = 16.2 pc.
 However, the precise value for r$_{\rm s}$ cannot be constrained due to the projection effect, thus we add four scenarios where r$_{\rm s}$ = 10/20/30/40 pc to show the dependence between r$_{\rm s}$ and the $\gamma$-ray flux, and plot the results in the middle panel in Figure \ref{fig:4}.
-For the VERITAS region, we suggest that its GeV emission with a flat spectrum is mainly dominated by the happening shock-cloud interactions \citep{2022RvMPP...6...19L}, shown as a cyan dashed line, while the escaped component also has a contribution.
-However, due to the low ratio value of the gas densities between the escaped emission zone and the trapped zone, the escaped component can only have a low contribution, see the magenta dashed line.
-Correspondingly, the high ratio value of gas densities between escaped zone and trapped zone would lead to a higher escaped $\gamma$-ray flux component in the lower energy band, similar to the left panel in Figure \ref{fig:4}.
+For the VERITAS region, we suggest that its GeV emission with a flat spectrum is mainly dominated by the ongoing shock-cloud interaction \citep{2022RvMPP...6...19L}, shown as a cyan dashed line, while the escaped component also has a contribution.
+However, due to the relatively high ratio value ($\epsilon_{\rm V}$) of the gas mass between the trapped emission zone and the escaped emission zone, the escaped component can only have a low contribution shown as the magenta dashed line in the right panel of Figure \ref{fig:4}.
+Correspondingly, the low ratio value ($\epsilon_{\rm H}$) of gas mass between trapped emission zone and escaped emission zone would lead to a higher escaped $\gamma$-ray flux component in the lower energy band, similar to the left panel in Figure \ref{fig:4}.
 The total energy of each part can be calculated as W$_{\rm escapedV} = 4.77\times 10^{48} (\rm M_{\rm escapeV}/69 \rm M_{\odot})^{-1}$ erg and W$_{\rm trappedV} = 4.31\times 10^{49} (\rm M_{\rm veritas}/102 \rm M_{\odot})^{-1}$ erg.
+We also calculate the theoretical prediction for the trapped particles in the higher energy band within the Model C proposed by \citet{2015MNRAS.447.2224B}.
+In this model, the higher energy particles are trapped in a relatively small region compared with the lower energy particles.
+More specifically, from Figure 5 of \citet{2015MNRAS.447.2224B}, the CRs with energies $\gtrsim$ 100 TeV (corresponding to the $\sim$ 10 TeV photons in HAWC energy band) are predicted to be trapped in a small region inside the SNR, whose radius is roughly 1/5 of the SNR shock radius.
+The shock radius is $\sim$ 0.5 degree as visible in Figure \ref{fig:3}, therefore this model predicts that the high-energy CRs should be confined in a region with $\sim$ 0.1 degree radius.
+This is consistent with the measurement from HAWC \citep{2017ApJ...843...40A} that 2HWC J2020+403 is a point-like source, with 1 $\sigma$ uncertainty radius of 0.11 degree.
+These high-energy CRs correspond to the CRs that were accelerated early during the expansion phase of the SNR when its shock speed was larger, and that were advected inside the SNR.
+They remain trapped in tangled magnetic fields from CR-driven instabilities.